-The day will begin with an overview of the proposed changes and include three 90 minute workshops on topics selected
+The day will begin with an overview of the proposed changes and include three 90 minute workshops on topics selected from the following list:

-- Vectors and geometry
+- Vectors and geometry (ME-V1)

-- Differential equations and modelling
+- Differential equations, direction fields and modelling (ME-C3)

-Registration on the day will begin at 8:30am with the main program running from 9am to 3:30pm.
-This event will cost $50 to cover lunch and morning and afternoon tea which will be provided.
-BOSTES accreditation is planned for this event.
+Registration on the day will begin at 8:30am with the main program running from 9am to 3:00pm.
+The early bird price for this event is $50 to cover lunch and morning tea which will be provided.
+NESA accreditation is planned for this event.
 The day covers the Australian Professional Standards for Teachers 2.2.2, 2.3.2, 2.6.2, 3.4.2 and 6.2.2.

 For further information, contact Dr Jonathan Kress (email@example.com).